jfblier/jekyll-now/_posts/2016-09-24-External-Configuration-Store-Pattern.md

 category: Cloud Architecture
 tags: Application configuration, Cloud Architecture pattern, Storage
 image: cloud-architecture/external-configuration-store/Diagram-External-Configuration-Store.png
-2016-09-23 17:00:00 -0700
+date: 2016-09-23 17:00:00 -0700
 excerpt_separator: <!--more-->
 ---

-<p>In Azure, there's differents deployment models for WebApp, Cloud Service and Virtual Machine (VM).
-Each deployment model has it's own way of providing application configurations which led to a complexity to manage and update configurations.
-Some model requires redeploying the application which requires downtime (application restart) and operational times which can be unacceptable.
+<p>In Azure,Â there's differents deployment models forÂ WebApp, Cloud Service and Virtual Machine (VM).
+Each deployment model has it's own way of providingÂ application configurations which led to a complexity to manage and update configurations.
+Some model requires redeploying the application which requires downtime (application restart) and operational times which can beÂ unacceptable.
 Configuring multi-instance application is even more complex by the fact.</p>
 <!--more-->